hlomphosibeko/World-War-Battles/README.md

     - Fork or clone this repository
     - Clone this project repository to use VS Code as workspace
     - Create a new Heroku App for all my project deployments
-    - Set the buildbacks to Python and NodeJS in that order on Heroku app
+    - Set the buildpacks to Python and NodeJS in that order on Heroku app
     - Link the Heroku app to the repository
     - Click on Deploy to make my project live.